POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Limitations and Future Work

 \section{Limitations and Future Work}

-Although we evaluated our method on state-based \acp{MDP}, it can be readily applied to pixel-based environments.
 In this work, we focused our experiments on \ac{DDPG} to compare our performance on the \ac{URLB}.
 This, however, limits our scope to continuous control problems.
-Therefore, extending to environments with discrete action spaces is a possible next step.
-In addition, a better theoretical understanding of the pretraining processes and the connection to the optimal prior policy would enable more sophisticated mixture policies in the future.
-Moreover, applying \polter on \ac{URL} for Multi-Task \ac{RL} and maintaining an ensemble policy across environments is another research direction.
+Therefore, extending \ac{URL} to environments with discrete action spaces is a possible next step.
+Moreover, a deeper theoretical understanding of the pretraining processes and the connection to the optimal prior policy would enable more sophisticated mixture policies and a better approximation of the optimal prior in the future. \begin{rev} As noted in \cref{sec:method}, the space of policies is well explored by the \ac{URL} algorithm, using the average policy is optional under \cref{theorem:optimal_state_marginal}.
+However, a future research direction is the analysis of the skills that the agent learns during pretraining and incorporate this knowledge into the mixture prior.\footnote{\revt{We explored exponentially decaying mixture policies with \ac{ProtoRL} but found the \ac{IQM} improvement to be slightly worse.
+For a decay factor of \num{0.9}, \ac{ProtoRL} achieved an \ac{IQM} of \num{0.72} compared to the \num{0.77} of the uniform mixture.}} \end{rev} Finally, \ac{POLTER} is not adapted to the category of the \ac{URL} algorithm it is applied to.
+So its performance with competence-based \ac{URL} algorithms leaves room for improvement by taking the observed explicit skills into account.